dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/debian.md

 #### PostgreSQL

-See the dedicated [MySQL](../../../Databases/PostgreSQL.md) page for more information.
+See the dedicated [PostgreSQL](../../../Databases/PostgreSQL.md) page for more information.

 #### PHPMyAdmin

-PHPMyAdmin is a web interface to manage the MySQL databases.
-It's very handy and a must have if you use MySQL.
+`PHPMyAdmin` is a web interface to manage the `MySQL` databases.
+It's very handy and a must-have if you use MySQL.

 ## Getting more help

 The trick on a `GNU/Linux` system is to find your way on how you should find information.

-You can try to look to what files are been installed with the concerned application:
+You can try to look to what files have been installed with the concerned application:

 ```commandline
 dpkg -L <packagename>